anamanumesc/obsidian-notes/6.Databases/postgres/postgres backup.md

 ## pg_basebackup
+- has a different protocol - a replication protocol
+- needs wal level = replica
 `pg_basebackup` (the physical backup tool) connects as a **replication client**.
 - `pg_basebackup` runs as a privileged command that copies those files while the server is online. how do i use it?? when?? give me life scenarios. where do u take the data from? in pg dump and in pg_basebackup